taddieken95/Accuray_Tech_Comm_Guide/Chapter 3: Voicing/Section 3: Accuray Terms.md

 * **Imaging Procedure:** The steps required to operate the delivery subsystem when acquiring TomoImage sets.

-* **Importance:** The weighting that the optimization algorithm gives to all parameters associated with a given structure in relation to all other structures included in the plan.
+* **Importance:** The weight that the optimization algorithm gives to all parameters associated with a given structure in relation to all other structures included in the plan.

 * **Isodose Lines:** Lines drawn over an image that indicated closed contours of constant dose.